This blog may contain affiliate links. Read our disclosure policy for more info.

 Paddleboarding is super fun and a great way to test your balance.
-Although it seems easy paddle boarding can be a challenge at first.
-Hikkaduwa isn’t the calmest beach so it will be a good abb workout.
+Although it seems easy, paddleboarding can be a challenge at first.
+Hikkaduwa isn’t the calmest beach so it will be a good ab workout and challenge.

-If you’ve paddle boarded before then you can also try surf some of the smaller waves on your board.
-Its very hard but super fun!
+If you’ve paddle-boarded before then you can also try to surf some of the smaller waves on your board.
+It’s very hard but super fun!

-Paddle board hire is similar to surf board rentals and can be rented from the same guys on the beach who do surf board rentals in Hikkaduwa.
+Paddle-board hire is similar to surfboard rentals and can be rented from the same guys on the beach who offer surfboard rentals in Hikkaduwa.

 |Location:||Tours start from Hikkaduwa|